zulupm/HFT-Orderbook/README.md

 After installation, ensure `vcpkg\installed\x64-windows\bin` is on your `PATH` so the resulting `HFT_Orderbook.exe` can locate the required DLLs.

+The build script also looks for headers and libraries in `vcpkg/installed/x64-windows`.
+Running the above commands from the repository root places them where the build expects.
+If you install elsewhere, set the `INCLUDE` and `LIB` environment variables so Zig can locate the files.

 ## Prebuilt binaries

 Every push and pull request triggers a GitHub Actions workflow that builds the